lupyuen/lupyuen.github.io/src/touch.md

 _Why check the Pending Flag?_

 Recall that the Pending Flag is set when the __screen is touched__.
-(Which triggers the GPIO Interrupt)
+(Which triggers a GPIO Interrupt)

 The Pending Flag tells us when the Touch Panel's I2C Interface is active.
 And there's __valid Touch Data__ to be fetched.

-Thus this check __prevents unnecessary I2C Reads__, until the Touch Data is ready to be read.
+Thus this check __prevents unnecessary I2C Reads__, until the Touch Data is available for reading.

 _Why check if the last event was Touch Down?_

-TODO
+When we're no longer touching the screen, the Touch Panel __doesn't trigger a GPIO Interrupt__.

+Thus to catch the __Touch Up Event__, we must allow the Touch Data to be fetched over I2C.
+And we stop fetching thereafter.
+(Until the screen is touched again)

+This causes a few redundant I2C Reads, but it shouldn't affect performance.

+(Unless we touch the screen for a very long time!)

 # Test Touch Data